TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 2/Exodus 2.11.md

 ---

-And it came to pass in those days, when Moses was grown up, that he went out unto his brethren, and looked on their burdens: and he saw an Egyptian smiting a Hebrew, one of his brethren.
+It happened in those days, when Moses had grown up, that he went out to his brothers, and looked at their burdens.
+He saw an Egyptian striking a Hebrew, one of his brothers.